North Rhine-Westphalia: Airports

 The region benefits from the presence of several airport infrastructure.
-The main airport is Düsseldorf Airport, world class, which hosts 24.5 million passengers per year and offers flights to many destinations.
-Düsseldorf is the third largest airport in Germany after Frankfurt and Munich; It is a hub for Eurowings and a focus city for several more airlines.
+The main airport is Düsseldorf Airport, world class, which hosted 25.5 million passengers in 2019 and offers flights to various international destinations.
+Düsseldorf is the fourth-largest airport in Germany after Frankfurt, Munich and Berlin and serves as a hub for Eurowings and as focus city for several more airlines.
 The airport has three passenger terminals and two runways and can handle wide-body aircraft up to the Airbus A380.

-The second airport is the international airport of Germany's fourth-largest city Cologne, and also serves Bonn, former capital of West Germany.
-With around 12.4 million passengers passing through it in 2017, it is the seventh-largest passenger airport in Germany and the third-largest in terms of cargo operations.
+The second airport is Cologne Bonn Airport serving Germany's fourth-largest city Cologne, and also serves Bonn, former capital of West Germany.
+With around 10 million passengers passing through it in 2023, it is the sixth-largest passenger airport in Germany and the third-largest in terms of cargo operations.
+It is also a hub for Eurowings, but also for some cargo airlines.
 By traffic units, which combines cargo and passengers, the airport is in fifth position in Germany.
 As of March 2015, Cologne Bonn Airport had services to 115 passenger destinations in 35 countries.
 It is named after Konrad Adenauer, a Cologne native and the first post-war Chancellor of West Germany.

 Third airport in the region, Dortmund Airport is a minor international airport located 10 km east of Dortmund.
 It serves the eastern Rhine-Ruhr area, the largest urban agglomeration in Germany, and is mainly used for low-cost and leisure charter flights.
 In 2019 the airport served 2,719,563 passengers.

-Then the airport of Münsterland Münster Osnabrück International Airport, hosting nearly 986,260 passengers per year and Airport Weeze with 693,404 passengers.
+There are three more minor airports within the state: Münster Osnabrück Airport, Airport Weeze and Paderborn Lippstadt Airport.